eserdeiro/cine_app/README.md

 # Compatibility

-Currently only available for Android and iOS
+Currently only available for Android and iOS, and Web

-I have incompatibilities with search delegate & isar database, which do not allow me to function on the web